-Taking traffic into account BEFORE route optimization: a small detail for great impacts
+Taking traffic into account before route optimization: a small detail for great impacts

 [CASE STUDY]